AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/migrate-data/overview.md

 >[!TIP]
 >
->All operations in Magento 1 storefront are allowed at this time.
+>All operations in Magento 1 storefront are allowed now.

 ## Run the [!DNL Data Migration Tool]